Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

 #include <PDM.h>
 ```

+### Service and Characteristics
 Let's create the service.
-First, we create name which will show up in the advertizing packet, making it easy for a user to identify our Arduino.
+First, we create the name displayed in the advertizing packet, making it easy for a user to identify our Arduino.

-### Service and Characteristics
 We also create a [Service](https://www.bluetooth.com/specifications/gatt/services/) called `microphoneService`, passing it the full Universally Unique ID (UUID) as a string.
-Now, when it comes to setting the UUID there are two options.
-Either a short, 16-bit or a 128-bit version.
+When setting the UUID there are two options.
+A 16-bit or a 128-bit version.
 If you use one of the standard Bluetooth LE Services the 16-bit version is good.
 However, if you are looking to create a custom service, you will need to explore creating a full 128-bit UUID.

-Here, I'm using the full UUIDs, as it makes it easier to connect other hardware to our prototype, as the full UUID is known.
+Here, I'm using the full UUIDs but with a standard service and characteristic, as it makes it easier to connect other hardware to our prototype, as the full UUID is known.

 If you want to understand UUID's more fully, I highly recommend Nordic's article: